PatrickVuscan/LBC-Frontend/iteration-02-review.md

 <!-- TODO: Though if you do have meeting minutes from your partner meetings,
 that could be something good to link to from one of the documents! -->

-- TODO: 1.
-Meeting highlights with LBC.
-- TODO: 2.
-Partner feedback on app
-- TODO: 3.
-Major decisions LBC wants us to implement.
-- TODO: 4.
-Reflect on how meetings are going, based on coversations you've had with them.

 #### 1. Decisions That Turned Out Well
 <!-- List **process-related** (i.e. team organization and how you work) decisions that, in retrospect,
 turned out to be successful. -->